sendgrid/docs/content/docs/ui/sending-email/editor.md

 The [Design Editor](#the-design-editor) features a number of convenient ways to edit the HTML content of your email –– including the ability to [edit the HTML of each drag-and-drop module](#editing-module-html), [edit the HTML `head` of your message](#editing-the-html-head), and even import complete code using our [Drag & Drop Markup](#importing-custom-html-with-drag--drop-markup).

 </call-out>

 <call-out type="warning">

-It's recommended that a template or Marketing Campaign only be open in one instance of the editor at a time.
+Twilio SendGrid recommends only having one instance of a template or Marketing Campaign email open in one instance of the editor at a time.
 Multiple instances in different browsers or computers will cause autosave to undo changes made and there is no recovery option.

 </call-out>